Adult Pulmonary Hypertension Program at Columbia University Irving Medical Center (CUIMC)

 Exercise and Diet

 Carefully supervised exercise can improve the flow of oxygen to your body.
 So as part of their care, some patients may participate in pulmonary rehab programs to improve exercise capacity.
-Certainly heart healthy diets and low sodium are also strongly encouraged.
+Certainly, heart healthy diets and low sodium are also strongly encouraged.

 Medications

-- Oxygen: Some patients with PH have low oxygen levels and require oxygen.
+Oxygen: Some patients with PH have low oxygen levels and require oxygen.
 Oxygen may be required only at night, only with exertion, or continuously throughout the day and night.

-- Diuretics: Also known as “water pills” such as furosemide (Lasixâ), toersemide (Demedexâ), spironolactone (Aldactoneâ) these medications help remove excess fluid from the body and improves swelling, bloating and breathing.
+Diuretics: Also known as “water pills” such as furosemide (Lasix), torsemide (Demedex), spironolactone (Aldactone) these medications help remove excess fluid from the body and improves swelling, bloating and breathing.

-- Anticoagulants: Some patients with PH are at high risk for the formation of blood clots.
-Blood thinners like warfarin (Coumadinâ) prevent the formation of these clots and can be taken orally or by injection.
+Anticoagulants: Some patients with PH are at high risk for the formation of blood clots.
+Blood thinners like warfarin (Coumadin) prevent the formation of these clots and can be taken orally or by injection.

-- Inotropes: Digoxin (Lanoxin) is a medicine that help the heart pump harder by releasing calcium.
+Inotropes: Digoxin (Lanoxin) is a medicine that help the heart pump harder by releasing calcium.
 It can also be helpful in treating abnormal ad fast heart rates.

-- Calcium Channel Blockers: For a small number of patients who are still “vasoresponsive” meaning that their pressures decrease in response to a medicine given during catheteriziation, drugs like nifedipine (Procardiaâ) or diltiazem (Cardizemâ) can lower the blood pressure in the lungs.
+Calcium Channel Blockers: For a small number of patients who are still “vasoresponsive” meaning that their pressures decrease in response to a medicine given during catheterization, drugs like nifedipine (Procardia) or diltiazem (Cardizem) can lower the blood pressure in the lungs.

-- Endothelin Receptor Antagonists: Bosentan (Tracleerâ), ambrisentan (Letairisâ), macitentan (Opsumitâ) are drugs that block the endothelin pathway and help prevent narrowing of blood vessels in pulmonary hypertension.
+Endothelin Receptor Antagonists: Bosentan (Tracleer), ambrisentan (Letairis), macitentan (Opsumit) are drugs that block the endothelin pathway and help prevent narrowing of blood vessels in pulmonary hypertension.
+Phosphodiesterase Inhibitors: Sildenafil (Revatio) and tadalafil (Adcirca, Cialis) help dilate blood vessels in the lungs by relaxing the smooth muscle that lines the vessels walls.

-- Prostanoids: Epoprostenol (Flolanâ, Veletriâ), treprostinil sodium (Remodulinâ, Tyvasoâ, Orenitramâ), iloprost (Ventavisâ), seleixpag (Uptraviâ) are potent vasodilators that open up the pulmonary arteries and lower the pressures in the lungs.
+Prostanoids: Epoprostenol (Flolan, Veletri), treprostinil sodium (Remodulin, Tyvaso, Orenitram), iloprost (Ventavis), seleixpag (Uptravi) are potent vasodilators that open up the pulmonary arteries and lower the pressures in the lungs.
 These drugs are available in different formulations: inhaled, oral, intravenous, and subcutaneous.

-- Guanylate Cyclase Stimulators: Riciguat (Adempasâ) helps relax pulmonary arteries by increasing the release and action of nitric oxide in the body.
+Guanylate Cyclase Stimulators: Riciguat (Adempas) helps relax pulmonary arteries by increasing the release and action of nitric oxide in the body.

 Surgical Options